esp-rs/book/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.

+Please, be sure to follow the [Style [Guide](rust-doc-style-guide.md) when contributing.